 Up to now there is no general way to transform OCL constraints into equivalent graph constraints, which are introduced in [EEHP04].
 As a first approach, we show how restricted OCL constraints can be translated to equivalent graph constraints.
-In contrast to the translation of meta models to graph grammars which was described formally in [EKTW06], we discuss first ideas for the translation of OCL constraints only and sketch how they can be ensured.
-Besides having one common formalism the motivation for translating OCL constraints into graph constraints is their later consideration within the derivation process (sketched below).
+In contrast to the translation of meta models to graph grammars which was described formally in the previous chapters, we discuss first ideas for the translation of OCL constraints only and sketch how they can be ensured.
+Besides having one common formalism the motivations for translating OCL constraints into graph constraints is their later consideration within the derivation process (sketched below).

 We restrict OCL constraints to equality, size, and attribute operations for navigation expressions, called restricted OCL constraints.
 In future work, OCL constraints and graph constraints have to be further compared concerning their expressiveness.
-In this section we first introduce graph constraints and present some example graph constraints.
-Then we define restricted OCL constraints and describe their translation.